Hosein-Askari/Python-Exercises/Assignment-28/Readme.md

-## We have 3 parts which  use opencv with python.
+## We have 3 parts which  use opencv.

 # Packages :
 ```pip install python-opencv ```